 The Fourth of July holiday is once again upon us and even though it is a time to celebrate, we must stay vigilant if we want to keep ourselves independent from COVID-19.
 This doesn’t mean we can’t enjoy ourselves and celebrate a little over the weekend, we just have to remember our local county guidance and be willing to plan a little bit.
+Find out what internal medicine specialist Scott Selinger, MD, FACP, has to say.

 This may not be the best year to get the biggest backyard BBQ going.
 We should keep our gatherings to groups of 10 people or less, or even 3 people or less if someone is older or has a major medical condition.
 If you’re going to have people over who haven’t been sheltering with you, it’s important to have masks and sanitizer handy.